quicwg/base-drafts/draft-ietf-quic-tls.md

 An attacker can guess values for packet numbers and have an endpoint confirm guesses through timing side channels.
-If the recipient of a packet discards duplicate packets without attempting to remove packet protection they will reveal through timing side-channels that the packet number matches a received packet.
+If the recipient of a packet discards packets with duplicate packet numbers without attempting to remove packet protection they could reveal through timing side-channels that the packet number matches a received packet.
 For authentication to be free from side-channels, the entire process of packet number protection removal, packet number recovery, and packet protection removal MUST be applied together without timing and other side-channels.

 For the sending of packets, construction and protection of packet payloads and packet numbers MUST be free from side-channels that would reveal the packet